h-ohsaki/chatgpt-el/README.md

 (global-set-key "\C-cq" 'chatgpt-query)
 (global-set-key "\C-cQ" 'chatgpt-insert-reply)
 (setq chatgpt-prog "../path/to/chatgpt-el/chatgpt")
+;; (setq chatgpt-prog "../path/to/chatgpt-el/gemini")
+;; (setq chatgpt-prog "../path/to/chatgpt-el/claude")
 EOF
 ```

-You can place `chatgpt` script anywhere in your system, but Node.js
+You can place `chatgpt` script anywhere in your system, but Node.js modules
-modules such as Puppeteer and html-to-text must be accessible from
+such as Puppeteer and html-to-text must be accessible from `chatgpt` program.
-`chatgpt` program.

 # USAGE